 The heat treatment the berries undergo in the dehydrator is well over 78F/26C.

-However, if you’d like to bake these granola bars, we’ve included instructions for that.
+However, if you’d like to bake these granola bars to be extra sure, we’ve included instructions for that.

 Elderberry No Bake Granola Bars Recipe